-2.3 Observations on the Independent Auditor's report on the audit of the Financial Statements
+2.3 Observations on the Statutory Auditors' report on the audit of the financial statements

 The audit of Financial Statements is carried out by PricewaterhouseCoopers S.p.A.

 The Independent Auditor, with whom we have maintained continuous contact, has reported to us about the audit work carried out, that it did not identify uncertainties about the Company's and the Group's ability to continue as a going concern, and that it did not encounter difficulties relating to the disclosure of the information necessary for the audit activities.